 You don’t have to be “religious” in any way to appreciate the benefits of volunteering for the soul.
 Volunteer travel is just one of the way you can help others while traveling.
 Volunteer travel will change your life and those of others.
 Nothing feels better or brings instant joy to the heart than showing up fully for someone who is hurting.
-There is no doubt that the very best in us comes out in times of need and we get to shine the love and light that we truly are as humans.
-And these days a smiling face and an open heart is a special gift to the world for sure!
+There is no doubt that the very best of us comes out in times of need.
+Plus we get to shine the love and light that is truly our own.
+Besides, these days a smiling face and an open heart is a special gift to anyone in need.

 The Benefits of Volunteer Traveling

 Volunteering can be a challenging experience you risk opening up deeply in a way that might shock you.
 Most of us walk through life with a shield up protecting us from the onslaught of fear-based media, constant bad news on TV, and useless gossip in our magazines.
 But when you are faced with a child who is terribly ill and hungry – who is smiling and finding happiness even in the most adverse conditions – how can your heart not crack open for that little being?

 When we feel deep sorrow and pain in our souls for someone who is suffering we have an overwhelming desire to relieve that suffering.
 That is the definition of compassion.
 In our everyday society, finding compassion is difficult when we have been spending most of our time cultivating a negative or sardonic viewpoint.
 It’s imperative for us to find ways to counteract those feelings so that we don’t become angry, cranky people.